Tag

 Keybase Interface

 The app doesn’t even allow you to take the screenshot of the chats.
-The messaging app works more like than WhatsApp, however, it’s not aimed at businesses.
+The messaging app works more like Slack than WhatsApp, however, it’s not aimed at businesses.
 Rather, it is mainly targeting users who are concerned with their online privacy.

 My favorite feature of Keybase is that you don’t need anyone’s number or email ID to connect with them.
 This allows you to remain in contact with users whom you don’t want to share your personal information with.
 Finally, this is one of the few messaging apps that offer a native application for the Linux operating system.
 If you value your privacy, you should definitely check it out.